May 23 2010

 Answer: Actually the vast majority of peregrine falcons have no names.
-Peregrines only receive names when they hang out near people and do something that distinguishes them as indivduals.
+Peregrines only receive names (from humans) when they hang out near people and do something that distinguishes them as indivduals.

 Some birds are named when they’re banded because the bands make them identifiable.
 Whether they are given names at that point is up to the state agency in charge of wild birds.
 Some places, such as Ohio and Wisconsin, name their peregrine chicks.
 Pennsylvania takes the scientific view and does not.